alejandro5042/azdo-userscripts/CONTRIBUTING.md

 ## Hacking / debugging

-- Simply open the userscript in Tampermonkey's dashboard and hack away
+- Simply open the userscript in the Violentmonkey/Tampermonkey dashboard and hack away
 - Hit `Ctrl+S` to save
 - Refresh the target page to test your changes